LuisaMaerz/KnowMAN/README.md

 Experiments described in our paper can be found in the **experiments** folder.
-To run them execute the respective file.
+To run them execute the respective file. </br>
+**Please make sure that you have downloaded the data files in advance (see datasets section) and adjusted the datafile path in the yaml files!**

 E.g. run the imdb tfidf training: